Julio César Chávez: Chávez vs. González

-An elbow injury to Chávez has forced postponement of his fight with González.
+An elbow injury to Chávez forced postponement of his fight with González.
 The fight was scheduled for Oct 25th 1997.

 A year after De La Hoya moved up to welterweight in 1997, Chávez fought Miguel Ángel González for the vacant WBC Light Welterweight title.
 That fight ended in a draw.
 In a rematch with De La Hoya for the WBC Welterweight belt in September 1998, De La Hoya won by 8th-round TKO.
 About De La Hoya, Chávez stated years after, "I have nothing against him, even though he beat me twice.
 I have no resentment towards him...
 De La Hoya was younger than me during our fight, and I was on my way out of boxing.
 If Oscar didn't fight me, he would not have been anything in boxing."
 Chavez spoke about his sparring session with De La Hoya six years before their first fight and stated: "I sparred with him and dropped him in the second round with a right hand.
 De la Hoya was a kid... that day after training he stayed and we went out to dinner, I gave him some $300-$400 from my pocket to help him out."

 Retirement and farewell fights

-Chavez won his first two bouts in 1999 before losing to then 32-year-old Willy Wise via 10 round unanimous decision.
+Chavez won his first two bouts in 1999 before losing to then 32-year-old Willy Wise via 10-round unanimous decision.
 In 2000, at the age of 38, Chávez challenged Light Welterweight Champion Kostya Tszyu.
 Chavez lost the bout via 6th-round TKO.
 After a 2001 victory over Terry Thomas in Ciudad Juárez, Mexico, Chávez retired.
 However, on November 24, 2003, he came out of retirement to avenge his earlier loss to Willy Wise, knocking Wise out in two rounds in Tijuana, Mexico.
 In April 2004, Chávez went back into the ring, for what he again claimed would be his last appearance.
 In that fight, nicknamed Adiós, México, Gracias (Good-bye, Mexico, Thank you), he beat his former conqueror, Frankie Randall, by a ten-round decision.
 On May 28, 2005, Chávez once again stepped into a boxing ring, outpointing Ivan Robinson in ten rounds at the Staples Center (this fight was televised by Showtime Championship Boxing).
 On September 17, 2005, at the U.S. Airways Center in Phoenix, Arizona, Chávez suffered a TKO loss to until then little-known Grover Wiley in the 115th bout of his career, retiring in his corner before the start of the 5th round, after injuring his right hand.
 After the bout, Chávez told his promoter, Bob Arum, that this time he was definitely retiring from boxing.
 His defeat was avenged two years later by his son, Julio César Chávez, Jr., who knocked Wiley out in the third round of their fight.